 According to our Constitution high court must be for every state separately.
 After the 7th Amendment Act of 1956, Parliament got the power to make common high courts to 2 – 3 states or Union territories.

-Delhi the only union territory which has its own high Court since 1966.
+Delhi is the only union territory which has had its own high Court since 1966.

 Articles from 214 to 231 belong to the powers and functions of the high court.
 While it belongs to Part VI of the Indian Constitution.